Using Extended Business Analysis

 Using BI Codes in reporting

-• Go to Reports > Report Manager.
-Enter BI in the search field to view a list of the available reports or click Extended Business Analysis.
+• Report Manager: Enter BI in the search field to view a list of the available reports or select Extended Business Analysis.
+See Using the Report Manager for more details.

-• Go to General GL Explorer.
-Here you can perform quick reports using a single Dimension Element.
+• GL Explorer: Here you can perform quick reports using a single Dimension Element.

-• Go to General > Transaction Browser.
-Depending on the stage you are at in the month-end process, you can edit the BI Code and then rerun the reports.
+• Transaction Browser: Depending on the stage you are at in the month-end process, you can edit the BI Code and then rerun the reports.
 Click Edit against the relevant transaction, followed by the pencil icon.
 Edit the BI Code and click Process Edits and rerun your reports.

 Using BI Codes in budgets